Airbnb debuts lowest price guarantee, and what looks like a loyalty mechanism – but only for hotels

 No credit badge, no discount line — home listings get neither.
 The platform-funded credit visible on every hotel booking is absent from home inventory on the same platform.

 For an STR operator running properties in urban markets where the competitive set includes boutique and lifestyle hotels, two things are now different.
 The effective hotel price a guest sees on Airbnb has moved down.
-And the next-stay value the guest accrues is being funded by Airbnb on the hotel side, not on the home side.
+And the next-stay value the guest accrues is being issued by Airbnb on the hotel side, not on the home side.

 A two-night booking at the Miami Beach hotel shows $338.57 base, charges $304.71 in cash, and adds $30 in Airbnb credit toward the guest’s next stay.
 The hotel price a home listing is being compared against on the same platform has moved down roughly 10% in cash, and more if the credit gets spent.